 I found this helpful dialog showing the typical SYSGEN Q&A process: http://pdp-11.org.ru/~form/files/pdp-11/rt57ins.html

 The RT–11 System Generation Guide (for RT-11 Version 5.6) Order Number AA-M240E-TC is also very helpful reading.

-The main changes that I want to address during SYSGEN are:
+The main changes that I made during the RT-11 V5.7 SYSGEN were:

 - Provide for 4 x DLV11-J ports (of these one will be the system console, one will be for a TU58 emulator, and a third port will be for a serial printer)

 - Provide for 3 x MSCP controllers

 - Provide for at least one 8-channel multiplexer

 - Add a “DD” device driver (for TU58 support)